leibniz2/fbLog/README.md

 # FBLOG
 A mini-Facebook clone with simple chat system.

-Technology used: MeteorJS + ReactJS
+Technology used: MeteorJS + ReactJS + Mantra

 Developer: Mark Melgo and Radley Rosal